-Designing an easier to use TD My Spend App, so users can spend less time analyzing data and more time into saving their money
+Designing a more streamlined TD My Spend App to align with TD’s mission, so users can spend less time analyzing data and more time into saving their money.

 Hossein Boroji and Shaina Danzinger